 NSP activities using the minimum 25% allocated for households earning up to 50% area median income (LH25) will target efforts to increasing rental opportunities within this income level.
-The City will partner with a CHDO or other non-profit residential developer who will acquire rehabilitate, rent and manage the units under the City&rsquos oversight.
+The City will partner with a CHDO or other non-profit residential developer who will acquire rehabilitate, rent and manage the units under the City's oversight.
 The City will enter into an Affordable Housing Agreement with the CHDO or other non-profit developer.
 Pursuant to the Affordable Housing Agreement, the multi-family units will be subject to a 55-year affordability covenant that will be recorded against the property will run with the land.
 Continued affordability will be ensured by City staff through an annual recertification process.

 All NSP3 single-family home purchase activities involving assistance to households earning up to 120% of area median income (LMMH) will be subject to the affordability period of 15 years.
 Should the household sell or transfer the property before the affordability period is complete, the City will collect a share of the increased equity.
 In other words, if the NSP-assisted property is sold of transferred within the 15-year affordability, the City will be entitled to a share of the gain on sale in addition to the principal amount loaned.
 The funds returned to the City on the sale of the unit will be considered program income and will be recycled back into the appropriate account to fund additional NSP projects.
+For the properties constructed under the Redevelopment activity by Habitat for Humanity the City will impose a resale provision on each property with an affordability period of 45-years.
+The City will record the following security instruments to ensure continued affordability: Deed of Trust, Notice of Affordability Restrictions, Regulatory Agreement, and CC&Rs.